vaginessa/ownsec/README.md

+#ITSEC-Install-Scripts

+### Install all the things - mostly unattended

 pre 21.06.2017 downloads need to hardfork, delete the install-scripts dir and git pull again.

 ## PREQUISITES

 - Blanc `16.04.2` based OS, build system is Xubuntu.